sisk-http/docs-v2/spec/Sisk.Core.Http.HttpRequest.ReadRequestStreamContents().md

 public void ReadRequestStreamContents()
 ```

-Reads the entire request input stream and stores it into <a href="/read?q=/contents/spec/Sisk.Core.Http.HttpRequest.md">RawBody</a>.
-This method is invoked automatically when the <a href="/read?q=/contents/spec/Sisk.Core.Http.HttpServerFlags.md">AutoReadRequestStream</a> is enabled.
+Reads the entire request input stream and stores it into <a href="/spec/Sisk.Core.Http.HttpRequest.md">RawBody</a>.
+This method is invoked automatically when the <see cref="!:HttpServerFlags.AutoReadRequestStream" /> is enabled.